Switching from GitHub Copilot to Cursor

 - Import sorting: stdlib, third-party, local

 Cursor rules are more flexible than Copilot instructions.
-You can scope rules to specific file patterns, create multiple rule files for different parts of your codebase, and they're version-controlled alongside your code.
-The community maintains a collection of templates at awesome-cursorrules.
+You can scope them to specific file patterns, create multiple rule files for different parts of the codebase, and they're version-controlled alongside your code.

 Step 4 - Configure Your AI Model